 While truck accidents may not make up a majority of the total crashes in and around the Phoenix area, the incidents that do occur are often devastating for those involved.
 At Torgenson Law, our Phoenix tractor-trailer accident lawyers regularly help victims of these incidents who have sustained the following:

 In many cases, truck accident victims sustain injuries that leave them with permanent scarring or disfigurement.
-We regularly help victims who are suffering from disabilities following a severe truck accident.
+Our local Phoenix truck accident lawyers regularly help victims who are suffering from disabilities following a severe truck accident.

 However, the physical wounds are just the most visible type of injury that truck accident victims will suffer from, but they are not the only type.
 Victims of 18-wheeler accidents in Phoenix also regularly sustain tremendous emotional and psychological trauma due to the incident.
 It is not uncommon for these victims to suffer from extensive fear, anxiety, and feelings of depression.
 Truck accident victims can suffer from post-traumatic stress disorder (PTSD) and may need to be treated by a trained mental health professional.